Balsamic Braised Eye of Round Steak

 Can I make braised eye of round steak in the oven?

-What to Serve with Eye of Round Steak
+What to serve with eye of round steak?

-Braised eye of round steaks are best served with mashed potatoes.
+This steak is best served with mashed potatoes.
 To turn the braising liquid into a delicious gravy, remove the meat and add a cornstarch slurry (a cornstarch and water mixture).
 Bring the sauce to a boil, then lower the heat and simmer for a few minutes until thickened.

 Eye of Round Steak Recipe